Austin Water Rebate for Native Plant Landscaping (How to Apply)

 Common mistakes that get applications denied

-• Starting work before getting pre-approval (this one kills the most applications)
+- Starting work, or buying materials, before getting pre-approval (this one kills the most applications)

 Where to buy native plants in Austin